Olangal

 Olangal is a 1982 Indian Malayalam-language film, directed by Balu Mahendra.
 The film's plot is inspired by the 1980 Erich Segal novel Man, Woman and Child.

 Plot

-Life goes on happily for the couple, Ravi and Radha, who live with their only daughter, until Father John arrives in the city with a young boy Raju, Ravi's son from an affair with Reetha, before his marriage to Radha.
-Now he has to keep the boy with him for a month before Father John takes the boy abroad.

-Ravi introduces the boy to his wife as the son of a dead friend, George, and she happily accepts to keep the boy with them.
+Ravi and Radha are a couple who live with their only daughter.
+Life goes on happily for them until Father John arrives in the city with a young boy, Raju, Ravi's son from an affair with Rita, before his marriage to Radha.
+Now he has to keep the boy with him for a month before John takes the boy abroad.
+Ravi introduces the boy to his wife as the son of a dead friend, George, and she happily agrees to keep the boy with them.
 But the truth emerges when the "dead friend" visits their house.
 The six-year-long marriage between Ravi and Radha shatters.